Achievable logoAchievable logo

 f′(x) is undefined when x=−1 and x=1.
 These are vertical asymptotes where f(x) is undefined, so they are not critical points of f.

 Choose a test point in each interval of the domain (split by the vertical asymptotes at x=−1 and x=1) and determine the sign of f′(x).
-Here’s the sign diagram:
+Instead of a chart, the signs are depicted as a diagram:

-Since the 1st derivative is negative, f(x) is decreasing on all three intervals of its domain.
-When you sketch, it often helps to mark where f is undefined (open circles at the asymptotes) and to draw arrows showing the direction of decrease.
+f(x) is decreasing on all three intervals of its domain because f′(x)<0.
+When sketching, it often helps to mark where f is undefined (open circles at the asymptotes) and to draw arrows showing the direction of decrease.

 Differentiate f′(x) to find f′′(x):